RCornidez/api_template/README.md

 sudo systemctl start api.service
 ```

-###If you make changes to the API files, you will need to restart the service:
+### If you make changes to the API files, you will need to restart the service for the new changes to take effect to take effect:
 ```
 sudo systemctl restart api.service
 ```

-###Be sure to check the status
+### Be sure to check the status
 ```
 sudo systemctl status api.service
 ```